Motorcycle Touring in Dubai & Oman. Perhaps it’s on your radar, and you wish to learn more. Then this article has reached the right person. Follow me.

 Dubai and Oman are among the most traveler-friendly places in the Arab region.
 But there are a few things first-time visitors should be aware of.

 It is probably the most international city globally (85% of its residents are expatriates); ironically, Dubai is the world’s gateway to the Middle East.
-If you’re traveling by air to Arabia, your first stop will undoubtedly be here or Abu Dhabi’s capital.
+If you’re traveling by air to Arabia, your first stop will undoubtedly be here or in Abu Dhabi’s capital.

 The stereotypical image of Dubai is a billionaire developer’s paradise on steroids.
 A glittering artificial oasis overlooking a manicured coast complete with artificial islands,